telenornms/skogul/README.rst

 able to push roughly 600-800k values/s through Skogul.

 The laptop in question was using about 150-190% CPU for skogul and 400% for InfluxDB, the rest went to the testers.
-No real attempt at tuning was done.
+No real attempt at tuning was done, but a few different scenarios were tested.

+Note that the general values/s is decent both with a ton of values for each metric, and just a handful of values per metric, but tons of metrics per containers.

 As future work will introduce buffers and "batch aggregators" to make it better equipped to handle irregular traffic, it's is expected and